Domguia-Simo/Domguia-Simo/README.md

 - 👋 Hi, I’m @Domguia-Simo
 - 👀 I’m interested in programming and new technologies
-- 🌱 I’m currently learning spring boot
+- 🌱 I’m currently specializing in spring boot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: domguiasimoulrich@gmail.com